 Market Time Unit refers to the trading period in the reserve market.
-In the Balancing Energy Market and the Balancing Capacity Market, the Market Time Unit is one hour.
+In the mFRR energy Market and the mFRR capacity Market, the Market Time Unit is one hour.

 Pay as Bid Principle refers to a pricing principle in which the price of each accepted bid is determined by the bid itself.